Process of Drug Detoxification

 Key components of a complete treatment plan include:

-- Behavioral Therapies: Such as Cognitive Behavioral Therapy (CBT) or Dialectical Behavioral Therapy (DBT).
+• Behavioral Therapies: Cognitive Behavioral Therapy (CBT) or Dialectical Behavioral Therapy (DBT).

 Opioid detoxification is a crucial first step on the path to recovery.
 By safely managing withdrawal symptoms and stabilizing the body, detox sets the stage for the more intensive work of addressing the underlying causes of addiction and rebuilding a healthy, fulfilling life.